avdgaag/wally/README.md

 Now you can visit `localhost:4000` from your browser.

+## Testing

+You can run this project's tests in two parts:

+* Test Elixir back-end code with `mix test`.
+* Test Javascript front-end code with `npm test`.

 ## Overview

 This application renders a list of projects and their status on the client side,